CuriousBeats/public-curious-bot/README.md

 # public-curious-bot
 Public Curious Bot repo for open source

-This repo is an open source version of the curiousbot for discord api, with the client token and venv removed.
+This repo is an open source version of the curiousbot for discord api, with the client secret and venv removed.

-This project, started in late 2021, is written in Python including discord.py, selenium, requests, and google drive, sheets, and cloud apis.
-It was not initially written for public viewership, and has a lack of rigorous commenting.
-If you have any questions or issues, feel free to reach out to me on discord @Curious Beats#2276 or email gdeljevic@gmail.com
+This branch is for FF related functionalities only.

+This bot will, given an AO3, FF.net, or wattpad profiles, count the sum of follows on FF.net, kudos on AO3, and votes / total chapters * total stories on wattpad.
+Mostly this repository is provided if anyone might find the webscraping methods useful to perform similar operations.
+If you'd like the bot implemented on your server or to have an adjusted functionality, DM me @Curious Beats#2276

+To run the function, type `follows [URL] in an allowed channel.
+To get help, simply type `followshelp.